 Everyone is going to learn their own way, but I found it helpful to prioritize these words into 3-4 groups based on importance and frequency (and upload in appropriate batches).
 Then I focused on seeing the siSwati and knowing the English.
 As I got used to these words, I also included the English word and had to know the siSwati translation.
 (This is easily accomplished by simply typing selecting the “Show Reverse” option on appropriate cards.)

 It took me about two months to learn these by using Anki 30 minutes per day.
 That base allows me to pick up key words in conversation and also have the most basic of conversations (assuming you know some grammar rules to accompany it).

 Knowing vocabulary is useless if you can’t put it together into meaningful sentences (or be able to parse sentences given to you.)
-Learning the grammar is way outside the scope of this post, but I can tell you that to have a basic understanding of siSwati, you have to understand noun prefixes, pronouns, subject concords and object concords.
+Learning the grammar is way outside the scope of this post, but I can tell you that to have a basic understanding of siSwati, you have to understand noun prefixes, verbal extensions, morphemes, subject concords and object concords.
 If that already makes sense to you (or you are willing to learn from the books listed above), then this siSwati Cheat Sheet might be helpful.

 Another resource to look into once you begin getting a basic understanding is YouTube.
 There are several videos posted in siSwati (mostly religious) which will be helpful in practicing comprehension.
 This one is particularly helpful because it includes English subtitles: Thandiwe